5 to Try: Burgundy Wines - Imbibe Magazine Subscribe + Save

 “Burgundy is an important region to understand and unlock, because so much of the world references Burgundy,” says Nikita Malhotra, an award-winning sommelier and beverage director/partner of Smithereens, a seafood restaurant in New York City’s East Village.
 “My love of German Pinot is framed by the dialogue those producers are having with Burgundy.
 My interest in Coteaux Champenois (still wines of Champagne) is very much inspired by how Burgundy once tasted about 30 years ago.”

-But since the wines are in a higher price bracket, learning to appreciate the region not only takes an investment of money but time and energy.
+But since the wines are in a higher price bracket, learning to appreciate the region takes an investment of not only money, but also time and energy.
 Understanding this, Malhotra, whose accolades include Michelin Guide New York 2022 Sommelier of the Year and 2025 StarChefs Rising Star, makes it her mission to provide accessible options for both collectors and newbies.
 Here she shares her favorite Burgundy wines to drink now.
-Her picks, a variety of styles, highlight the region’s history, the commitment of its vignerons, and the stories of the vines.
+Featuring a variety of styles, her picks highlight the region’s history, the commitment of its vignerons, and the stories of the vines.

 AMI Aligoté 2023

-Ami, which means “friend” in French, is the project between friends Paul Perarnau and Will Roulendes who focus on “good farming and the mission to stay affordable,” according to Malhotra.
+Ami, which means “friend” in French, is a project between friends Paul Perarnau and Will Roulendes who focus on “good farming and the mission to stay affordable,” according to Malhotra.
 Their Bourgogne Aligoté “is very approachable … quite pure and fresh, with a hint of reduction,” says Malhotra.
-That brightness with a hint of salinity comes courtesy of the limestone in which the vines are planted. $39, nomadicdistribution.com
+That brightness and subtle salinity reflects the vineyard’s limestone soil. $39, nomadicdistribution.com

 Enjoy This Article?